Turai Yar'Adua: Personal life

 Turai married Umaru Yar'Adua in 1975 and they have five daughters and two sons.
-Her two sons are Shehu Umaru Musa Yar'adua and Musa Umar Musa Yar'adua.
+Her two sons are Shehu Umaru Musa Yar'adua and Musa Umaru Musa Yar'adua.
 Shehu is the name of Umaru Yar'adua's elder brother and former de facto vice president of Nigeria, Shehu Musa Yar'Adua.
 One of their daughters, Zainab, is married to Usman Saidu Nasamu Dakingari, a former governor of Kebbi state.

 In September 2007, Turai was the guest of honour at the commissioning of the Mobility Aid and Braille Centre in Akure, Ondo State.
 The centre was built by the Handicapped Education Foundation (HANDEF), a non-governmental organization founded by Olufunke Agagu, then First Lady of Ondo State.
 Also, in attendance at the event were the Vice President's wife, Patience Jonathan, and the wives of other state governors.

 Turai was rumored to be one of her husband's closest advisors during his tenure as president of Nigeria.
 For example, it was believed that Turai Yar'Adua influenced the choice of Professor Babatunde Osotimehin, the former Director-General of the National Action Committee on AIDS, as Nigeria's Minister of Health, during her husband's administration.